 - Low blood sugar (hypoglycemia).
 This is usually mild.
 It is more likely if you are also taking a medicine for diabetes called a sulfonylurea.
 The warning signs of low blood sugar may come on suddenly.
 They can include: cold sweat, cool pale skin, headache, fast heart beat, feeling sick, feeling very hungry, changes in vision, feeling sleepy, feeling weak, nervous, anxious, or confused, difficulty concentrating, shaking (tremor).
 Your doctor will tell you how to treat low blood sugar and what to do if you notice these warning signs.
-If you are already taking a sulfonylurea medicine when you start using Victoza[®], your doctor may tell you to reduce the dose of the sulfonylurea.
-While you are driving or using tools or machines, you should avoid getting low blood sugar (hypoglycemia), because this may reduce your ability to concentrate.
+If you are already taking a sulfonylurea medicine when you start using Victoza®, your doctor may tell you to reduce the dose of the sulfonylurea.

 - Anorexia

 - Decreased appetite

 - Headache

+- Feeling dizzy

 - Being sick (vomiting)

 - Burping

 - Indigestion

 - Inflamed stomach (gastritis).
 The signs include stomach pain, feeling sick (nausea) and being sick (vomiting)

 - Gastro-esophageal reflux disease (GERD).
 The signs include heartburn.

 - Painful or swollen tummy (abdomen)

 - Constipation

 - Wind (flatulence)

 - Infection of the upper airways

 - Injection site reactions (such as bruising, pain irritation, itching and rash)

 - Increased heart rate

 - Gallstones

 - Inflamed gallbladder (upper abdominal pain after eating, nausea, bloating and indigestion, especially after consuming a fatty meal)